All Lakes Block Party makes return on July 4th weekend

 For cars Todd Robert took first with his 1930 Model A Ford.
 Second went to Doug Fiefel with his maroon buggy, and third was Lee Gramble with his 1968 red Chevelle.

-Randy Volkenant’s John Deere tractor was the lone tractor entry in the parade.
+Randy Volkenant’s John Deere tractor was the lone entry in the parade.